danielljeon/robotic_hand_pcb/README.md

 ## 5 Switching Buck Regulator

-The LMR51430 was chosen for its wide output voltage range of 4.5 V to 36 V, high current 3 A and efficiency.
+The LMR51430 was chosen for its wide input voltage range of 4.5 V to 36 V, high output current of 3 A and overall efficiency.

 > Datasheet: Datasheet: LMR51430 SLUSEF4A – JUNE 2022 – REVISED NOVEMBER 2022.